theinsideshine/streestest-is/readme.md

+Multi-threaded app that generates alternating input of two URLs, controlling the waiting time between each one, and calculating the response time of each request

 Testing was done with the insidesound backend connected to rds.
 He himself has two strategies for request control.
  The most used Controller-Service-Dao and a buffered Queue implementation